← Back to research

 Not recommended for: Anyone building production agent systems in the next 12 months.

 Outlook: ANP's ideas will likely influence the space even if ANP itself doesn't win.
 Decentralized identity and meta-protocol negotiation are too important to ignore.
-The question is whether ANP implements them first or A2A/successors absorb the concepts.
+The W3C Community Group route may be where that influence lands — ANP's concepts feeding a vendor-neutral standard rather than ANP-the-implementation winning adoption.
+[3]

 Research by Ry Walker Research • methodology